 Southeast Bank provides financial aid to farmers from CSR fund

-The financial assistance was channeled to farmers through Gram Bikash Kendra, a non-government development organisation of the country.
+The financial assistance was channelled to farmers through SKS Foundation, a non-government development organisation of the country.

-Nuruddin Md Sadeque Hossain, managing director of the bank, handed over the financial aid to the farmers at the bank's head office in Dhaka, the bank said in a press release.
+Nuruddin Md Sadeque Hossain, managing director of the bank, handed over the financial assistance to farmers at the bank's head office in Dhaka, the bank said in a press release.

-Md Masum Uddin Khan and Abidur Rahman Chowdhury, deputy managing directors of the bank, attended the programme.

-Among others, Moazzem Hossain, chief executive and founder of Gram Bikash Kendra, along with other senior officials from both the bank and the NGO were present.
+Among others, Rasel Ahmed Liton, chief executive and founder of the foundation, along with other senior officials from both the organisations were also present.

 Comments